mil-tokyo/sushi/jsdoc/tutorial/gettingstarted.md

     var $M = Sushi.Matrix;

 The matrix class provided by Sushi can be accessed by `{@link Sushi.Matrix}`.
-For keeping the code short, it is suggested to bind the variable to `$M`.
+To keep the code short, it is suggested to bind the variable to `$M`.

     var x = $M.fromArray([[1,2],
                           [3,4]]);//constructs matrix from JavaScript Array

-One way to construct matrix. `{@link Sushi.Matrix.fromArray $M.fromArray}` constructs a matrix from elements given as JavaScript Array (Array of Array of number).
+Here is one way to construct matrix. `{@link Sushi.Matrix.fromArray $M.fromArray}` constructs a matrix from elements given as JavaScript Array (Array of Array of number).
 The shape of the matrix is determined by the length of Array.
 In this case, 2x2 matrix is constructed.
 In Sushi, the number of rows and columns can be arbitrary positive integer value.
 The elements are stored to Float32Array internally, which means elements are represented by 32bit floating-point value.